Musa al-Sadr: Legacy

 His great political influence and fame was enough for people to not consider his philosophical attitude, although he was a well-trained follower of long living intellectual tradition of Islamic Philosophy.

 Works

-Sadr wrote a long introduction to Henry Corbin's History of Islamic Philosophy.

-Sadr's paper Islam, Humanity and Human Values was published by Ahlul Bayt World Assembly.
+Al-Sadr wrote an introduction to Henry Corbin's History of Islamic Philosophy.
+Al-Sadr's paper Islam, Humanity and Human Values was published by Ahlul Bayt World Assembly.
 Unity of the Islamic Schools of Thought According to Imam Musa Sadr includes a biography and an English adaptation of one of his books, Imam Musa Sadr: surush-e wahdat, Majma’ Jahani-ye Taqrib-e Madhahib-e Islami, 2004.